Parity Pipeline

 COMPS: Somebody Somewhere meets Northern Exposure with a dash of Parks & Rec.

-Oftentimes, my storytelling centers underrepresented protagonists looking for levity.
-I like to subvert expectations to spotlight observational truths.
-Fascinated by the assumptions surrounding marginalized groups, I explore the many facets of the human condition and the million truths behind American folklore, examining these complexities to humanize shared experiences.
-Comedic empathy for the underdogs, satirical honesty for those in power.
+S.E.'s storytelling centers underrepresented protagonists looking for levity.
+S.E. subverts expectations to spotlight observational truths — fascinated by the assumptions surrounding marginalized communities, King explores the many facets of the human condition and the million truths behind American folklore.
+Comedic empathy for the underdogs.
+Satirical honesty for those in power.

-My “quirky” dramedy scripts centering complicated women have placed as a Finalist, Top 8, Semifinalist & Second Rounder at festival competitions like Austin Film Festival, Tony Cox's Screenplay Competition at Nantucket, HollyShorts, Cinequest, ScreenCraft and more.
-My debut documentary feature, Our dad, Danielle, was thoroughly independent and made possible with a grant from The John Steven Kellett Foundation and crowd-funding.
-We were fortunate to win the Best Documentary Jury Award at Manchester Film Festival, LGBTQ+ Voices Jury Award & Audience Award at Portland Film Festival and the Audience Award at Vail Film Festival.
+S.E.'s dramedy scripts centering complicated women have placed as Finalist, Top 8, Semifinalist, and Second Rounder at Austin Film Festival, the Tony Cox Screenplay Competition at Nantucket, HollyShorts, Cinequest, ScreenCraft, and more.
+King's debut documentary feature, Our Dad, Danielle, was independently produced with support from a grant from The John Steven Kellett Foundation and crowdfunding.
+It won the Best Documentary Jury Award at Manchester Film Festival, the LGBTQ+ Voices Jury Award and Audience Award at Portland Film Festival, and the Audience Award at Vail Film Festival.

 Nantucket Film Festival 2024 - Tony Cox Screenwriting Competition - Top 8 Semifinalist